BhuvanSaravanan/Zara-Sales-Analysis/README.md

 # Project Background
 Zara is a renowned multinational retail company founded in 1974 in Spain, as part of the Inditex group, which is one of the **largest fashion retailers in the world**.
 Zara specializes in **fast fashion, offering trendy clothing, accessories, and footwear for men, women, and children.**

 The brand is known for its ability to quickly bring the latest fashion trends from the runway to its stores, often with **turnaround times as short as two weeks**.
-With a commitment to sustainability, Zara has also been integrating **eco-friendly practices into its operations, including using organic fabrics and reducing waste.** Now they are looking to analyse their sales data to understand their customer purchasing patterns and various product performance against sales volumes.
+With a commitment to sustainability, Zara has also been integrating **eco-friendly practices into its operations, including using organic fabrics and reducing waste.** Now they are looking to analyse their sales data to understand their customer purchasing patterns and various product performance against sales volumes and other parameters.

 # Data Structure Overview